nsinorov/SoftUniMainPath/Programming Fundamentals C#/Objects and Classes - Exercise/Order by Age/README.md

 	The second element a string - the ID of the person The third element is an integer - the age of the person

+If you get a person whose ID you have already received before, update the name and age for that ID with that of the new person.
+When you receive the command "End", print all of the people, ordered by age.